tanksdude/automated-reddit-video-tool/README.md

 Kdenlive automatically scales clips to the project's profile settings.
 Although it keeps the aspect ratio, it's still not preferable.

-I got around this issue by making an AutoHotkey script to drag a Transform effect and update all the values necessary.
+I got around this issue by making an AutoHotkey script to drag a Transform effect and update all the values necessary (`kdenlive_size_adjustment.ahk`).
 Yes, I updated the script for each comment.

 Alternatively, you could scale the image so you don't even need a background, but that makes a less interesting viewing experience.

 ### Video codec note

 The video codec is set to H.264, because that's been the standard for a long time.
 As of writing this, the industry is slowly moving towards AV1.
-You will need to update the script a little if you want to use the AV1 codec.
+You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`).

 ## Example usage